 When you think about revenue recognition, please also always keep in mind the numerous ways we have to ferret out F/S fraud that we covered in our collaborate session.

 Please also remember to use: [url removed, login to view] as a research source for researching revenue recognition issues.

 Hi?
 I am a accountant and good in accounting can help in completing your accounting research work in revenue recognition in IFRS and FASB standards.
-Kindly message me so as to discuss further on the [url removed, login to view]
+Kindly message me so as to discuss further on the [login to view URL]